lasso-js/lasso/README.md

 </html>
 ```

-# Extending the Raptor Optimizer
+# Extending the Optimizer

-Only read below if you are building plugins or transforms to further enhance the `raptor-optimizer` module.
+Only read below if you are building plugins or transforms to further enhance the `optimizer` module.

 ## Custom Plugins